April 29, 2021

 Phillips published an article centered on this vision titled Partnership and Narrative in National Security Strategy in The Strategy Bridge Journal, a publication by The Strategy Bridge, a non-profit organization focused on the development of people in strategy, national security, & military affairs.

-“…the decades of work and research of Dr. Riane Eisler and her Center for Partnership Studies can serve as a foundation for a Biden administration narrative strategy.
+“…the decades of work and research of Dr. Riane Eisler and her Center for Partnership Systems can serve as a foundation for a Biden administration narrative strategy.
 Dr. Eisler provides a simple, compelling, meaningful way to understand human interactions.
-Dr. Eisler explains that individuals, institutions, organizations, corporations, and nations can be understood to reflect either a partnership or domination model of humanity.
-A National Security Strategy, then, rooted in a core narrative of a partnership model of humanity is a way to easily tell the story of the U.S. as a clear alternative to other strategic competitors on the world stage.”—Jason T. Phillips
+Dr. Eisler explains that individuals, institutions, organizations, corporations, and nations can be understood to reflect either a Partnership or Domination model of humanity.
+A National Security Strategy, then, rooted in a core narrative of a Partnership model of humanity is a way to easily tell the story of the U.S. as a clear alternative to other strategic competitors on the world stage.”—Jason T. Phillips

 Jason T. Phillips, Ed.D teaches Writing as well as Character Development at the Naval Academy Prep School in Newport, RI.
 His article reflects the personal views of the author and does not represent the views of the U.S. Naval Academy, the U.S. Navy, or the Department of Defense.